zscally/RCGroups-Spy-Scraper/README.md

 ### Slack Integration Example:

-Now that we have the scrapper taken care of the way you wish to receive alerts is totally up to you. in the examples below I will show you how I use slack to send out a message with a link to the post if one is found.
+Now that we have the scraper taken care of the way you wish to receive alerts is totally up to you. in the examples below I will show you how I use slack to send out a message with a link to the post if one is found.